whbeers/oddsandends/raspbian-ssdboot/README.md

 I'm guessing none of this will be necessary anymore once the RPI4 firmware is updated to support boot from USB devices.

 Note that a fair amount of this is cobbled together from various fixes and snippets found on stackoverflow/elsewhere.
+If I left off attribution somewhere, please let me know.

 Assumptions:
  - Scripts are run from a workstation running a modern Ubuntu with automount at `/media/$USERNAME/[label]`.